oemof/DHNx/docs/network.rst

 Fork
 ====

-Forks are the nodes where several edges of the network meet.
+Forks are the nodes where several pipes of the network meet.
 Forks have the attributes described in the following table:

 .. csv-table::